Create a Kubernetes Cluster

 Cluster size

 Feel free to adjust the cluster size to your needs.
 By default, Edka provisions a single instance control plane and one worker node.
 Usually the minimum necessary to run development and testing environments and in some situations even production workloads.
-You’re free to scale up the control plane and create as many worker nodes as you need (up to 50 nodes per cluster).
+You’re free to scale up the control plane and create as many worker nodes as you need.

 Control Plane Configuration